 Nestor Barrero, J.D.

-Nestor Barrero is an experienced labor and employment attorney.
+Nestor Barrero is an experienced labor and employment attorney with the national law firm of Constangy, Brooks, Smith & Prophete in Century City.
 He advises large and medium sized employers on all aspects of labor and employment law including compliance with anti-harassment, discrimination, privacy and workplace laws, effective performance management, negotiation of executive agreements, planning for layoffs, mergers and acquisitions, and defending wrongful termination cases in mediation, arbitration or litigation.
 He was formerly corporate counsel for NBCUniversal Media LLC and Union Bank, and was associated with the law firm of Sheppard, Mullin, Richter & Hampton in Los Angeles.

 Barrero received his BA in Psychology from UCLA and his J.D. degree from UC Hastings College of the Law in San Francisco.
 He is bilingual in Spanish and is a part time adjunct professor of Business Law and Human Resources Management at Pasadena City College and Azusa Pacific University and a frequent speaker, trainer and lecturer.

 Barrero is a member of the California State Bar Labor and Employment Law Section.
 He has also served on the Board of the Constitutional Rights Foundation, and is a member of the Hispanic National Bar Association and the Association of Corporate Counsel.
 Barrero has served as President of the California Employment Law Council.
 He is also active in professional and community organizations such as the Bilingual Foundation of the Arts and the UCLA Academic Advancement Program.
 Barrero, who is a resident of Monrovia, was elected to the LAUP Board of Directors to represent the Corporate and Development sectors in 2011.